Norsk-institutt-for-samkjoring/Standard/OpenCarPoolingStandard.md

 - Offer integration points with popular mapping and navigation services, such as Google Maps or OpenStreetMap, to provide accurate and up-to-date routing information
 - Allow integration with payment gateways and providers to facilitate seamless and secure payment processing

+### Integration with Public Transport:
+- Standards should support integration with public transport systems, allowing users to combine carpooling with other modes of transportation.
+- Public transport companies should be able to make API requests to obtain match results for specific trips, including path, time, and additional information.

 ### Developer Resources
 - Provide comprehensive documentation, including API references, tutorials, and code samples, to help developers quickly understand and adopt the standard
 - Establish a developer community forum or platform where developers can ask questions, share experiences, and collaborate on projects related to the standard